boxpositron/markdown-vault/CONTRIBUTING.md

 # Contributing to markdown-vault

 Thank you for your interest in contributing to markdown-vault!

+**markdown-vault** is a standalone REST API service for programmatic access to markdown vaults, with optional compatibility for Obsidian vault structures.
 This document provides guidelines and instructions for contributing.

 ## Getting Started